mvolkmann/blog/src/smalltalk.md

 ### Text Editor Windows

-GRONK: Continue review from here.

 "Text Editor" windows enable editing text files.
 They support changing the font size, color, and style of selected text.

-These are used to edit text other than Smalltalk source code.
+They are not intended to be used to edit Smalltalk source code.

-The text can be saved in `.txt` files, but all the formatting is discarded and only the raw text is saved.
+The text can be saved in external text files, but all the formatting is discarded and only the raw text is saved.

 ### Message Names Windows

-These windows enable searching for implementors of methods whose name contains a given substring.
+These windows enable searching for method implementations whose name contains a given substring.
 For example, enter "select:" to find all the classes that have a method whose names end with that.
-Those include `Bag`, `Collection`, `Dictionary`, `Heap`, `OrderedCollection`, `SequenceableCollection`, and `SortedCollection`.
+The results include `Bag`, `Collection`, `Dictionary`, `Heap`, `OrderedCollection`, `SequenceableCollection`, and `SortedCollection`.
 Click one the class names to see the method implementation.